hdz369/tradeMarkIndexing/README.md

 ### Download QwenVL model (optional)

-manually download the file 'model.safetensors' from Hugging Face:[Qwen2-VL-OCR-2B-Instruct] (https://huggingface.co/prithivMLmods/Qwen2-VL-OCR-2B-Instruct/tree/main)
+To avoid the hassle of unnecessary environment setup, you can manually download the file 'model.safetensors' from Hugging Face:[Qwen2-VL-OCR-2B-Instruct] (https://huggingface.co/prithivMLmods/Qwen2-VL-OCR-2B-Instruct/tree/main)
 Save it in the following directory

 ```bash
 tradeMarkIndexing/local_model_qwenvl
 ```

-If this step is skipped, you will need to download [Qwen2-VL-OCR-2B-Instruct] model after entering the docker.
+Alternatively, you can bypass this step and directly download the [Qwen2-VL-OCR-2B-Instruct] model within a Docker container (where environment is ready) by running the script `download_qwenvl_ckpt.py`.

 ### Build from Dockerfile